maryamrabiee/quco/README.md

 ```
 ./run_quco.sh [paths_to_pp_trees] [output_folder]
 ```
-Each of the posterior files should have a frequency in column one and the tree topology in column two.
-If you don't have the frequencies, you can run the following command to add them:
+Each of the posterior files correspond to one gene, and it usually contains several trees (up to thousands).
+For example, if you run MrBayes to obtain posterior trees, you can create these files from `XXX.runX.t` output of MrBayes, by removing the trees corresponding to the burn-in period.
+MrBayes has defualt burn-in of 25%, in that case, you should remove the first quarter of the trees from each `XXX.runX.t` file and then combine them.

+* If you have a few species and most of the trees are the same, it is not needed to save all the trees in a file.
+You can also pass trees with number of times observed as input to the script.
+In this case each line of each posterior files include first frequency, and then the tree in Newick format.
+Take a look at `data/01/seq600/000.nex.combined`.

 ```
-cat <posterior_file> | sort | uniq -c > <posterior_file_with_freq>
+N1 ((A,B),((C,D),E);
+N2 ((A,C),((B,D),E);
+N3 ((A,D),((B,E),C);
+...

 ```
-Make sure that the write permissions for the output folder are correct.
+* Make sure that the write permissions for the output folder are correct.

 ## Interpreting the output
 The output folder contains the quartet frequencies for each gene and also inferred quartets with branch lengths and likelihoods.